-In January 2017, the MHTC re-activated its Cost Share program.
+For fiscal year 2022, loan activity increased due to an increase in funding available through the MHTC's Cost Share Program.
+In January 2017, the MHTC re-activated its Cost Share Program.
 The Missouri Department of Transportation sets aside monies for which local entities can compete to accomplish transportation projects on the state system that are a local priority.
 These projects are completed with a mixture of local funds and monies from the Cost Share Program.
 MTFC loan activity will lag behind the actions taken related to the MHTC's Cost Share Program.
-Prior to the suspension of the Cost Share Program in January 2014, local entities would often accelerate the Cost Share projects selected using a MTFC loan or finance their portion of the cost share project.
-The reactivation of this program is one of the reasons we have seen activity in the bank over the last several years.
+Prior to the suspension of the Cost Share Program in January 2014, local entities would often accelerate the Cost Share projects selected using a MTFC loan or finance their portion of the Cost Share project.
+The reactivation of this program is one of the reasons we have seen activity in the bank increase over the last several years.

 In addition, the Missouri General Assembly passed Senate Bill 262 during the 2021 legislative session.
 In July 2021, the Governor signed it into law.
 This legislation increases the state motor fuel tax beginning with 2.5 cents in October 2021 and increasing by 2.5 cents on July 1 each fiscal year until reaching an additional 12.5 cents per gallon on July 1, 2025.
-In addition, the legislation increases the fees for alternative fuel decals by 20 percent each fiscal year for five years.
+In addition, the legislation increases the fees for alternative fuel decals in effect on August 28, 2021, by 20 percent each fiscal year for a period of five years.
 Part of this increase in revenue is shared with cities and counties.
-In anticipation of receiving this increase in revenues, cities and counties may have an increase need to finance future projects and could seek loans from the bank.
+In anticipation of receiving this increase in revenues, cities and counties may have an increased need to finance future projects and could seek loans from the bank.